Theory test tips: how to pass first time

 It’s easy to feel you need to buy as many revision materials as possible.
 While it’s well worth investing in (or borrowing) an official DVSA book or DVD-based guide for both sections of the driving theory test, there are plenty of theory test practice resources available online for free.
 Some are better than others, so be prepared to use your judgement and if in doubt refer to the official DVSA materials for guidance.

 It’s also easy to get a free theory test app for your phone, but be aware that some involve ‘in-app purchases’.
-It may be worth investing the £5 or so the DVSA asks for its official ‘test kit’.
+It may be worth investing the £15 the DVSA asks for its official ‘test kit’.
 This not only covers all the topics and information you need to know, it also has practice tests – both for the multiple-choice section and the hazard perception test.

 Set a theory test revision schedule

-The phrase ‘by failing to prepare, you are preparing to fail” is as true for the theory test as it is for anything else in life.
+The phrase “fail to prepare, prepare to fail” is as true for the theory test as it is for anything else in life.
 It’s worth spending an hour or so a day in the week running up to your test on revision and practice materials and you should take several mock theory tests as part of this schedule.

-Also seek out a practice hazard perception test online if you don’t want to pay for the DVLA’s official app.
+Also seek out a practice hazard perception test online if you don’t want to pay for the DVLA’s official app or the DVSA’s test kit.

 After your first few practices, try to complete these mocks in test conditions: that means no peeking at the test resources and a time limit – 15 minutes for the hazard perception test and 57 minutes for the multiple choice section.